xjtu-mia/CellVisioner/README.md

 ## 1. Environment
 - Please prepare an environment with python>=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.
 ## 2. Prepare cell datasets
-- You can download the datasets from the [Baidu Netdisk](https://pan.baidu.com/s/1SzuMVWN1AteufH0JIj6lhw?pwd=ra2z) (access code: ra2z)
+- You can download the datasets from the [Baidu Netdisk](https://pan.baidu.com/s/1NTQI-In5o9epd9itBq_gqA) (access code: kdgy)
 * The data folder is named ./datasets/username/image_type, which comprises training images of brightfield, Actin, and DNA, as well as test images of brightfield.
 Each field of view consists of 5 layers of images collected at different depths.
 The details are as follows:
 ```bash
   .datasets